-- 1. Patients need sufficient information before they can decide whether to give their consent: for example information about the benefits and risks of the proposed treatment, and alternative treatments.
-If the patient is not offered as much information as they reasonably need to make their decision, and in a form they can understand, their consent may not be valid. - 2.
+- 7. Patients need enough information before they can decide whether to give their consent: for example, information about the benefits and risks of the proposed treatment, and alternative treatments.
+If the patient is not offered as much information as they reasonably need to make their decision, and in a form, they can understand, their consent may not be valid. - 8.
 Consent must be given voluntarily: not under any form of duress or undue influence from health professionals, family or friends.